ABOUT ME

 Example: If you just fed chicken mince, and only that, they’d get malnourished very quickly.
 This is usually why vets warn away from raw, because they see the sickest of the sick.
 Follow safe food handling requirements when dealing with raw food, just like you would for yourself.
 Freezing meat helps to decrease parasite load.
 3 days for regular meats (beef, lamb, chicken, pork) and 3 weeks for game meats (kangaroo, venison etc).

-I sometimes win Purina Pro Plan dry food at the cat shows we attend.
-It seems to be one of the premium food brands, and the cats enjoy it.
-We rotate that alongside Advance multicat dry food, which is Aussie made and fairly affordable.
+I sometimes win Purina Pro Plan or Royal Canin dry food at the cat shows we attend.
+They seem to be some of the premium food brands, and the cats enjoy it.
+I rotate that alongside Advance multicat dry food, which is Aussie made and fairly affordable.

 A word on ‘grain free’ diets: This food was a huge trend a while ago.
 It replaces grains with ingredients like legumes, and is potentially linked to serious cardiac issues.
 Try and avoid these, or at least feed in combination with other foods to balance it out.